 The beautiful Centenary Tower is located 190 metres above sea level and provides the best views of the city, its beautiful countryside and the volcanic landscape.

 Centenary Tower Opening Hours, History, Address & Cost Mount Gambier

 The area of Mount Gambier is renowned for its natural beauty and the gorgeous coast.
 From the top of the Centenary Tower, tourists can see the spectacular Blue Lake, its valley and the surrounding craters.
 Other lakes that can also be seen from the top of the tower are the Little Blue Lake, Browne’s Lake, Valley Lake and the Dried Leg of Mutton Lake.

-Apart from the lakes, you can see the area’s abundant flora, lush green and breathtaking volcanic landscape.
-The Centenary Tower is made of red dolomite; this tall establishment of Mount Gambier is used extensively by the fire spotters during the summer time.
+Apart from the lakes, you can also see the area’s abundant flora, lush green and breathtaking volcanic landscape.
+Centenary Tower is also used extensively by fire spotters during the hot summer season.

 The tower entry requires a small admission fee.
 Guest amenities include souvenir shops, eateries with snacks, drinks and ice creams.

 At night, the tower gets illuminated with colourful lights.
 The tower itself can be seen from various points in the city and its surrounding neighbourhood.